-Trends in technical and vocational [further] education and training
+Trends in technical and vocational education and training

-- 10. Government's funding priorities are informed by what best practice around the world and research by bodies such as the ILO and UNESCO tell us about the delivery of technical and vocational [further] education and training.
+- 10. Government's funding priorities are informed by best practices around the world and research undertaken by bodies such as the ILO and UNESCO on the delivery of technical and vocational education and training.
 The following findings stand out: - (a) To become more responsive, public institutions must themselves engage with stakeholders in the local economy, collecting, analysing and disseminating labour market data, entering into training agreements with stakeholders, for instance learnership agreements, fomenting entrepreneurship and assisting entrepreneurs to access financial credit.
-Whilst research activities at the college level should be regarded as important, this should not detract from the importance of developing tools and training programmes at the national [and provincial] level[s] to facilitate the college-level work, or from the importance of national [and provincial] research work as described in paragraph 20. - (b) Making public institutions responsive is not just a matter of diversifying the range of services offered.
+Whilst research activities at the college level should be regarded as important, this should not detract from the importance of developing tools and training programmes at the national level to facilitate the college-level work, or from the importance of national research work as described in paragraph 19. - (b) Making public institutions responsive is not just a matter of diversifying the range of services offered.
 The quality of teaching across the board, in practical and theoretical fields, needs to improve.
-Incentives should be in place to underpin this. - (c) The relative sizes of budgets destined for [FET] TVET Colleges, [general FET (Grades 10 -12)] and [Higher] University Education needs closer scrutiny.
+Incentives should be in place to underpin this. - (c) The relative sizes of budgets destined for TVET colleges, and university education needs closer scrutiny.
 The various budget options need to be weighed up carefully, and, where necessary, budgetary shifts should be phased in.
-Alignment between public funding and private funding in the interests of equity and redress is important. - (d) Diversification in the range of services offered must go hand in hand with the development of clearer national curriculum frameworks, which at a macro level can serve as a basis for planning, costing and budgeting.
-Portability of credits is important. - (e) Technical and vocational [further] education and training tends to be more costly to deliver than general FET in schools.
-However, this should not detract from the possibility of more efficient service delivery in certain programmes.
+Alignment between public funding and private funding in the interests of equity and redress is important.

-(f) Good governance of the sector is best served by a mix of bottom-up and top-down processes.
+- (d) Diversification in the range of services offered must go hand in hand with the development of clearer national curriculum frameworks, which at a macro level can serve as a basis for planning, costing and budgeting.
+Portability of credits is important. - (e) Technical and vocational education and training tends to be more costly to deliver than general FET in schools.
+However, this should not detract from the possibility of more efficient service delivery in certain programmes. - (f) Good governance of the sector is best served by a mix of bottom-up and top-down processes.
 It is important for government to establish and maintain the national curriculum framework, a set of public funding priorities, financial and other accounting rules that accommodate the multitude of services required, and regulations governing the involvement of public institutions in partnerships, especially where these partnerships involve income generation.
 Unnecessary complexity in these rules and frameworks should be avoided.
 Institutions need to feed upwards their best practices so that these can be assessed and possibly taken to scale.
 Good governance also involves on-going formal and informal interaction with employer and employee organisations, from the national level down to the level of institutions.

-Specific challenges in the South African technical and vocational [further] education and training sector
+Specific challenges in the South African technical and vocational education and training sector